Spare a thought for our pets.

 Animals miss their humans.
 They get depressed.
 They are intelligent and need stimulation.
-Before the rescue centre allowed people to become a ‘forever home’ for one of their rescue animals, there was a stringent process to follow.
+Before the rescue centre allows people to become a ‘forever home’ for one of their rescue animals, there is a stringent process to follow.

-Potential adopters were often shocked, at the indepth process and that they could be refused.
+Potential adopters are often shocked at the in-depth process and that they could be refused.

 Do we do the same before we hand over our pets to friends before we relocate to our next posting?